Feature #1116

 The window's titlebar (the one with the song/player name and close/etc buttons) is in the domain of the window manager, so the player shouldn't have to handle it.

-#3 Updated by Jim Turner almost 3 years ago
+#3 Updated by Jim Turner about 3 years ago

 Trying to set up hiding/showing all those other elements seems really complicated (expecially if user has plugin windows docked).
 I decided to go ahead (this was a good, fun project/prog. exercise for me) and implement this the way I suggested by creating a new "Mini-Audacious" (general) plugin that instantiates the Info Bar into a standalone, dockable window, after which, you can minimize or hide the Qt main-window.
 A script using "audtool" could invoke+hide main window in one step (but "hiding" seems to cause focus/keyboard bindings to not work) so minimizing pbly. best.